Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ## Synchronize cash journal

-You need to transfer non sales-related POS postings such as cash ins and cash outs to the *Accounting* module or a third party application.
+You need to transfer non-sales-related POS postings such as cash ins and cash outs to the *Accounting* module or a third-party application.
 To do this, you must synchronize the cash journal.
 A one-step workflow is suitable for this.

 The following procedures describe step-for-step how to create the required workflow.

 ### Create the Synchronize cash journal workflow

-Create the workflow needed to post non sales-related POS postings in the *Accounting* module.
+Create the workflow needed to post non-sales-related POS postings in the *Accounting* module.

 #### Prerequisites